 Gradually it sunk in to me that the spiritual maturity is not inherited or won, it cannot be had for the asking.
 It is earned.
 Even a tree planted by streams of water will grow undetected—slowly, painfully, quietly.
 Jenny had persevered through some storms in life—choosing joy over depression, forgiveness over bitterness, meekness over her own way.

-Over the last nine years that I have known Jenny, my respect for her has continually grown.
+Over the last ten years that I have known Jenny, my respect for her has continually grown.
 We have been on many trips together and at first it surprised me that she would bring along a book about being a godly parent, an excellent wife, or a better Christian.
 She could have written all of those books and then some.
 But that wasn’t her mentality—she was still growing and learning.

 In fact, she hasn’t written any books that I know of; doesn’t have a full speaking schedule, a TV show, or even a blog.
 From what I’ve seen, much of Jenny’s time during this season of life is filled with the thankless tasks of loading the dish washer, teaching reading, solving math problems, grocery shopping, scrubbing bath tubs, and driving kids to karate.

 When I thought about her life, I was reminded of Mary and the costly perfume that she spilled on Jesus’ feet.
 Many criticized the offering as resources wasted—a year’s worth of labor gone in a few short seconds benefitting no one but Jesus.

 But Jesus saw the act of selfless worship as a great gift—so much so, that the God of the universe took the space to write it down in His short book so that her life and action would be read and remembered for years to come.
 Her perfume was not wasted; it was given.

 Likewise, a life given in simple, selfless ways is not wasted.
 It is invested.